altugbakan/accelerated-cpp-solutions/Section 4/README.md

 ## Questions and Solutions

 ### Q0: Compile, execute, and test the programs in this chapter.
+The programs in this chapter are compiled and tested.
+The programs can be found in the book.

 ### Q1: We noted in §4.2.3/65 that it is essential that the argument types in a call to `max` match exactly.
 Will the following code work?
 If there is a problem, how would you fix it?
 ```